bmlanguage/bml/documentation.md

    function void init() = print("initializing"); // single expression void function
 ```
 *   **`declarations` Block (Optional):** You can optionally use a `declarations` block at the beginning of a function body to declare local variables.
 This block does not create a new scope.
 *   **Lexical Scoping:** Variables declared within a function are local to that function.
 Nested functions have access to variables in their enclosing function's scope.
+Nested functions can only be defined within `@arc` blocks and are not allowed in the `@arc common` block.
 *   **Return Type:** The `returnType` specifies the type of value returned by the function.
 Use `void` if the function does not return a value.
 If the function consists of a single expression, the return type can be omitted, and the compiler will infer it from the expression.
+If there is no explicit return statement and no implicit return type can be inferred, a compile-time error will be generated.
 *   **Parameter List:** The `parameterList` is a comma-separated list of parameter declarations.
 *   **Function Parameters:**
     *   Parameters can have default values: `function myFunc(uint32 param1 = 10, boolean flag = false) { ... }`.
 Default parameters must follow non-default parameters when defining a function.